trademark examining attorney

 Was your trademark application rejected again?
 It can be frustrating to receive a second refusal in your trademark application.
 Would filing another argument be a…

-What is the meaning of related goods and services?
+Related Goods and Services: What is the Meaning of Relatedness?
 Likelihood of confusion is one of the biggest obstacles to registering trademarks.
-In comparing trademarks, examiners…
+In comparing trademarks,…

 What is a final trademark rejection or Final Office Action?
 Known as a Final Office Action, a final trademark rejection is typically a second rejection…